 Coping with Passive Aggressive Communication

-So, what can you do when confronted by a friend, coworker, or even a romantic partner who engages in passive aggression on a regular basis?
 The first step is to identify the warning signs of such behavior.
-Passive aggression manifests itself in sulking, backhanded compliments, procrastination, withdrawal, and refusal to communicate.
+Passive aggression manifests in sulking, backhanded compliments, procrastination, withdrawal, and refusal to communicate.

-When the other person begins to act in this manner, try not to become enraged.
-Instead, point out the other person’s feelings in a non-judgmental yet factual manner.
-If you’re dealing with a child who is clearly upset about having to do chores, say something like, “You appear to be angry at me for asking you to clean your room.”
+If you’re dealing with a child upset about having to do chores, say something like, “You appear to be angry at me for asking you to clean your room.”

-1. Recognize Your Own Behaviors
+1. Recognize Your Behaviors

 It is often easier to identify passive-aggressive behavior in others; however, what if you are the one engaging in these behaviors?
-Try to take a step back and examine your own behavior objectively.
+Try to take a step back and examine your behavior objectively.

 - Do you avoid people who make you angry?